 So how then should you sleep?
 Here are some of Dr Chee’s suggestions:

-Dr Chee usually advises mums to be to sleep in a left lateral position, with your torso slightly tilted to the left.
+Dr Chee usually advises mums to be to sleep in a left lateral position, with their torso slightly tilted to the left.
 She cautions that many people misunderstand this and turn 90 degrees and sleep on their shoulders.
 It is not necessary to do that.
 In fact, if you keep sleeping on your shoulder, your left shoulder will soon be screaming out loud.

 When trying to sleep in a left lateral position, Dr Chee suggests tucking a small pillow under the right side of your back so that your tummy shifts and points to the left.
 You can also place some pillows under your knees to bend them and flatten out your back.
 This is to prevent lordosis from occurring.